ajibs/hotspots/README.md

 # Hotspots

-Discover the best night clubs around you and RSVP ahead of time.
+Discover the best night clubs around you or in any location in the world and RSVP ahead of time.

 Hotspots is a [FreeCodeCamp](https://www.freecodecamp.org/) Project.